xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 **How We Use It:**
 - To display message notifications
 - To show unread message counts on the app icon
-- To provide customizable notification sounds and vibrations
+- To provide customisable notification sounds and vibrations

+**Storage:**
-**Storage:** Notification data is stored locally on your device.
+Notification data is stored locally on your device.

 ## How We Use Your Information

 ### Primary Uses
 1. **Core Messaging Functionality:** To send, receive, and display SMS/MMS messages
-2. **Contact Management:** To organize and display your conversations with contacts
+2. **Contact Management:** To organise and display your conversations with contacts
-3. **Feature Enhancement:** To provide optional features like translation, AI assistance, and theme customization
+3. **Feature Enhancement:** To provide optional features like translation, AI assistance, and theme customisation
 4. **App Improvement:** To identify and fix bugs, improve performance, and enhance user experience

 ### Local Processing
 The vast majority of data processing occurs entirely on your device:
 - Message storage and retrieval
-- Contact synchronization
+- Contact synchronisation
-- **NSFW content detection** (for both received and outgoing media)
-  - All image analysis happens on your device
-  - No images ever sent to external servers
-  - Protects children from inappropriate content
+- NSFW content detection
-  - Optional pre-send checks for outgoing images
-- Conversation tracking and analytics
+- Conversation analysis and summaries
-- Theme customization and color extraction
+- Theme customisation
+- Local AI features

 ### Cloud Processing (Optional)
 Only when you explicitly use these features: